-An alternative to study nanoparticles with high spatial resolution is to use a Scanning Transmission Electron Microscope (STEM).
-Electron Energy Loss Spectroscopy (EELS) and Cathodoluminescence (CL) are spectroscopy techniques that can be performed inside the STEM and can combine the sub-nm probe size with high spectral resolution ($<$30 meV) when monochromatic electron sources are used.
-EELS and CL have been extensively explored to study small (radius $<$ 150 nm) spherical particles \cite{MappingPlasmonsReview, ClYamamoto, CLStem}, including the observation of low-order optical modes in SiO$_2$ spheres by Hyun et al. \cite{HyunWGM}.
-Large spheres (radius $>$ 1.5 $\mu$m) have been studied with electron beams using Photon Induced Near-Field Electron Microscopy \cite{ZewailGain}, in which a few gallery modes have been observed due to the interaction of an external optical field with the free electrons \cite{OferWGM}.
-These examples, however, could not resolve a large number of modes.
-Besides, the bare resonators did not offer much to be explored spatially due to their spherical symmetry.
-More recently, Müller et al. have measured broadband light emission from high-Q WGMRs using fast electrons \cite{Muller2021}, but without the complementary information from EELS.
+An alternative to study nanoparticles with high spatial resolution is to use a scanning transmission electron microscope (STEM).
+Electron energy-loss spectroscopy (EELS) and cathodoluminescence (CL) spectroscopy are techniques that can be performed inside the STEM and can combine the sub-nm probe size with high spectral resolution ($<$30 meV) when monochromatic electron sources are used.
+EELS and CL have been extensively explored to study small (radius $<$ 150 nm) spherical particles \cite{MappingPlasmonsReview, ClYamamoto, CLStem}, including the observation of low-order optical modes in SiO$_2$ spheres by Hyun \textit{et al}. \cite{HyunWGM}.
+Large spheres (radius $>$ 1.5 $\mu$m) have been studied with electron beams using photon induced near-field electron microscopy \cite{ZewailGain}, in which a few gallery modes have been observed due to the interaction of an externally applied optical field with the free electrons \cite{OferWGM}.
+More recently, Müller \textit{et al}. have measured broadband light emission from high-Q WGMRs using fast electrons \cite{Muller2021}, but without the complementary information obtained from EELS.
+Most of these examples, however, could not resolve a large number of modes.
+Besides, the bare resonators did not offer much to be spatially explored due to their spherical symmetry.

-In this work, we study the coupling of an electron beam to large spherical objects (radius $>$ 1.5 $\mu$m) made of SiO$_2$, in which the narrow-band resonances observed by EELS and CL are attributed to circulating gallery modes in the plane containing the electron trajectory.
-We explore the coupling of a single silver nanocube with the WGMR by the modulation of the low-Q resonances of the nanocube surface plasmons by the higher-Q gallery modes, as well as by a dependence of the gallery-mode polarization with the nanoparticle dipole moment, which can be achieved by changing electron probe position \cite{PlasmonicSilverNanowire, JaysenSingle}.

-In Figure \ref{fig:Intro_Schema} we present a scheme of the experimental set up as well as a sketch of the experimental geometry and the influence of the electron beam position on the excitation of modes with different polarizations.
+In this work, we study the coupling of an electron beam to large SiO$_2$ spheres, in which the narrow-band resonances observed by EELS and CL are attributed to circulating gallery modes in the plane containing the electron trajectory.
+We explore the coupling of a single silver nanocube with the WGMR through the modulation of the low-Q resonances of the nanocube surface plasmons by the higher-Q gallery modes, as well as by a dependence of the gallery-mode polarization on the orientation of the electron-induced nanoparticle dipole moment, which can be achieved by changing the electron probe position \cite{PlasmonicSilverNanowire, JaysenSingle}.
+Figure \ref{fig:Intro_Schema} presents a scheme of the experimental setup, as well as illustrations of the influence of the electron beam position on the excitation of modes with different polarizations.